-The MCRH, under annual contract to the Michigan Department of Community Health (MDCH), serves as the Michigan State Office of Rural Health (SORH), as designated by the Office of Rural Health Policy within the US Health Resources and Services Administration, a Health and Human Service agency.
+The MCRH, under annual contract to the Michigan Department of Health and Human Services (MDHHS), serves as the Michigan State Office of Rural Health (SORH), as designated by the Office of Rural Health Policy within the US Health Resources and Services Administration, a Health and Human Service agency.
 This activity is supported by a state/federal cooperative agreement.
 As the SORH, the Center coordinates resources and activities statewide on the development of a comprehensive approach to rural health care delivery, collects and disseminates information concerning rural health issues, provides technical and other assistance and support for the development of services in rural Michigan, promotes recruitment and retention of health professionals, acts as an advocate between state and federal agencies and rural communities, and strengthens state/local/federal partnerships.

 Michigan Medicare Rural Hospital Flexibility Program

-Michigan now has thirty-four CAHs, all 25 beds or smaller, all in rural communities, all networked with a tertiary care facility, and all providing 24 hour access to emergency care.
+Michigan now has thirty-six CAHs, all 25 beds or smaller, all in rural communities, all networked with a tertiary care facility, and all providing 24 hour access to emergency care.
 Each rural community served by a CAH has been the recipient of hospital focused community health grants for network development; medical staff needs assessment, comprehensive recruitment and retention services, quality improvement programming, and EMS coordination.
 Additionally, the Michigan Flex Program supports the Michigan CAH Quality Network (MICAH).
 MICAH meets quarterly, collects and reviews health indicators, and posts best practices.
 Through MICAHs efforts Michigan CAHs have lowered the time to treat community-acquired pneumonia below the national and State average.

 The continued development and implementation of plans to assist certified RHCs in the improvement of the communication capacity through the Michigan Health Alert Network system.